Programmes of study - Computing (National Curriculum as published 11th September 2013)

 Athough the current POS, Attainment targets and statutory assessment arrangements for ICT have been disapplied, teaching of ICT remains statutory.

 The Lancashire ICT Progression documents provide a structure and progression of skills, knowledge and understanding to inform planning from EYFS through to Y6.
-These documents will continue to be supported by Lancashire ICT teacher advisers and consultants.
+These documents will continue to be supported by Lancashire computing consultants and are currently being updated.

 If you would like more information regarding the changes to the ICT curriculum nationally, there is a broad explanation of the DFE website’s curriculum review section.